 - Petit Palais exhibits one Valadon painting

-- Her son is buried in the lovely Montmartre cemetery.
-Here you will find quite a few celebs buried here.
+- Her son is buried in the lovely Montmartre cemetery, where you will find quite a few other notable celebs.

 Susan Valadon’s fascinating story is definitely worth reading about!!

 Check out the two art historical fiction novels written about Valadon against the backdrop of 19th century Paris in the Belle.